 Sally introduces art into the mix, often through creative journalling, where people can work with both words and images.
 She encourages people to use a wide variety of materials including: wire, clay, tinfoil and paper cups and many discover talents they were unaware they had.

 Keeping a creative journal can be a valuable way of showing your journey mixing word and image in a playful manner.
 The journal also acts as inspiration for longer pieces.
 Again the emphasis is on a wild approach where nothing is wrong.

-Courses – coming soon!
-Let me know if you are interested using the contact form here.
+Courses start in January 2020!
+Let me know what you are interested in by filling in the very short form here.